glouw/ctl/README.md

 as their performance characteristics can be inferred from `deq.h`, and `vec.h`, respectively.

-Of not, CTL strings do not support short strings.
+Note, CTL strings do not support short strings.

 ## Running Tests